 AVB Streams can be thought of as the pipeline that carries a predefined number of channels between two or more AVB devices.
-In a PreSonus StudioLive Series III mixer, for example, there are seven input streams and seven output streams available, each carrying eight channels.
+In a PreSonus StudioLive Series III mixer, for example, there are eight input streams and eight output streams available, each carrying eight channels.
 In addition to audio channels, each stream can carry clocking information from the network’s global clock.
 Like all digital systems, devices on an AVB network must receive media clock from a master source to maintain proper sync.

 It should be noted that each stream can carry any combination of eight channels.
 The source for the eight channels within each AVB Send stream can be freely routed from any input channel or bus on a StudioLive Series III mixer via the Digital Patching menu.